migariane/TutorialCausalInferenceEstimators/README.md

-# Introduction to Causal Inference Estimators and Computation for epidemiologists: A tutorial
+# Introduction to Causal Inference Estimators and Computation for Epidemiologists: A tutorial
 ## ICON-LSHTM
 ### Matthew Smith & Miguel Angel Luque-Fernandez